ecadlabs/signatory/docs/authorized_keys.md

 ## Testing the Feature

 To test the authorized key authentication feature, you can use the reference implementation provided by Signatory.
-The reference implementation is the approve list service, which allows authorized keys to be added or removed from the list.
+The reference implementation is the approve list service, which verifies a client's identity.

 To test the feature, you can perform the following steps:

-1. Add a public key to the authorized_keys list using the approve list service.
+1. Send an unauthenticated request.
-2. Send a request to the policy service with a payload signed using the authorized key.
+2. Watch that the request fails.
-3. Verify that the response from the policy service is authenticated using the authorized public key.
+3. Add the authentication, and see it pass.

 By following these steps, you can ensure that the authorized key authentication feature is working as intended and that only legitimate keys are being used to access the system.